-The present report covers data from 27 SROs in 25 European countries (22 SROs from European Union Member States as well as the SROs from Serbia, Switzerland, Turkey, and the United Kingdom).
-EASA's network covers over 95% of the European Union's population and over 70% of Europe's.
+The present report covers data2 from 26 SROs in 24 European countries3 (22 SROs from European Union Member States as well as the SROs from Serbia, Switzerland, Turkey, and the United Kingdom).
+In 2024, EASA's network grew with the addition of the Lithuanian SRO, LRSB, which is not represented in this report given it covers data relevant to 2023.
+EASA's network covers over 97% of the European Union's population and over 74% of Europe's.

-The data collected by EASA identifies the issues which prompted complaints, the products and services that generated the most complaints, and the medium that carried the most complained about ads.
+The data collected by EASA identifies the issues which prompted complaints, the products and services that generated the most complaints, and the medium that carried the most complainedabout ads.
 The annual collection and analysis of complaints data are a useful tool in determining and anticipating trends as well as in identifying any problematic sectors or issues.